heptarch/heptarch.github.io/projects.md

 question about polymer synthesis, and later that day, a chemist nerdsniped a materials physicist.
 Magic would happen.
 But it wasn't just a critical mass of talent and cross-fertilizing
-expertise: the research was ultimately grounded in the physical reality and ever-shifting operational requirements of the world's largest telecommunications enterprise.
+expertise: the research was ultimately grounded in the ever-shifting operational requirements of the world's largest telecommunications enterprise.

-It was the job of directors like Kelly to understand those operational gaps or possibilities for improvement, and pipe them into the lab.
-If done properly, it meant there was never any shortage of hard and important problems to work on.
+This did not literally mean solving Bell's operational conundra;
+rather, through good management and institutional structure, researchers would use their freedom to obey Paul Graham's dictum: “live in the future, then build what's missing".
+Or, as Kelly put it, the idea was to provide "the coupling between the ever-advancing forefront of pure science and the forward march of our communications technology.
+The closer the coupling, the more completely will we keep in step with the progress of science."
-This is very different from the enfeebled freedom at the IAS that Feynman criticized; the freedom to think, but about what?
+This is worlds away from the enfeebled freedom at the IAS that Feynman lampooned; the freedom to think, but about what?
 In mid-air, you have no purchase or sense of direction.
 Set your feet on the earth, however, and the freedom to move can guide you towards the glittering landmarks in the distance.